HUMAN DISPLAY : CLOTHING

 People had a visible and actual real recognisable identity, developed from practical necessity, and usually passed through generations.
 Perhaps the unspecialised worker started feeling discontent around this time.

-But commonly held abstract beliefs were displayed expressed and practiced openly, and the culture as a whole was psychologically secure.
+But commonly held abstract beliefs were displayed expressed and practised openly, and the culture as a whole was psychologically secure.
 And it seems to me, there was a general sense of doing things for the common good, and except for the tyranny of the powerful, civilisation had a sense of balance.

 And this basic situation remained stable.
 Even through the industrial revolution when workers wore appropriate clothes, and had some sort of specific identity.

-canary making his own tail feather extensionsBut we wanted individual freedom, so the poor could get rich, the baker could become a king, and everyone could get a basic education, and have the freedom to think for themselves and choose their own beliefs.
+But we wanted individual freedom, so the poor could get rich, the baker could become a king, and everyone could get a basic education, and have the freedom to think for themselves and choose their own beliefs.
 Experts will know more specifics.

 Mirrors